ccdale/drt/README.md

 There is a config file at `~/.config/drt.yaml`.

 ## Installing ##
-This is still in beta, if you want to test it use a virtualenv, vis:
+This is still in beta, if you want to test it use a virtualenv and a reasonably new version of python3, vis:

 ```
 mkdir drt